 Homeschooling generally provides a lot of freedom to be creative in how our children learn.
 Growing up, I loved how my mom used that freedom to find creative ways to make learning fun and memorable.
-One of my favorite ways she did that was by using an unconventional holidays calendar to teach my siblings and I.
+One of my favorite ways she did that was by using an unconventional holidays calendar to teach my siblings and me.

-Unconventional holiday calendars are the holidays you hear about such as, National Hot Dog Day, or National Umbrella Day, etc. There are several different versions of these calendars.
+What are unconventional holidays?
+Unconventional holiday calendars are the holidays you hear about, such as National Hot Dog Day, National Umbrella Day, etc. There are several different versions of these calendars.

-There are no right or wrong ways to use this calendar to aid in your homeschool lesson planning.
+There are no right or wrong ways to use this type of calendar to aid in your homeschool lesson planning.
 I will tell you how we used this calendar, and then maybe it will inspire you to use it in your homeschool classroom as well.
 We all have different learning styles, and this might inspire you in your classroom.

-Whether you choose to stage all of your subjects around these unconventional holidays, or just a single subject like art, this is a great way to get inspired to mix up how you homeschool this year.
+Whether you choose to stage all of your subjects around these unconventional holidays or just a single subject like art, this is a great way to get inspired to mix up how you homeschool this year.
 I love making learning fun with my kids, and they love it too!
-I find they really remember the information when we incorporate these holidays, and it takes a lot of the leg work off creating a fun learning environment for me too.
+I find they really remember the information when we incorporate these holidays, and it takes a lot of the leg work off, creating a fun learning environment for me too.